 Gladstar’s favorite cider vinegar tincture is an herbal cosmetic, Queen of Hungary’s Water.
-“Legend has it that the early Gypsies formulated it and claimed it to be a cure-all,” she says.
+“Legend has it that the early Roma people of eastern Europe formulated it and claimed it to be a cure-all,” she says.
 “It is an excellent astringent for the face and a great rinse for dark hair.
 It combines gentle, common herbs in a masterful way, it’s easy and inexpensive to make, and it’s very versatile.
-The Gypsies claimed it was good as a hair rinse, mouthwash, headache remedy, aftershave, foot bath, and who knows what else!”
+The Roma claimed it was good as a hair rinse, mouthwash, headache remedy, aftershave, foot bath, and who knows what else!”

 To make it, combine 6 parts lemon balm, 4 parts chamomile, 1 part rosemary, 3 parts calendula, 4 parts roses, 1 part lemon peel, 1 part sage, and 3 parts comfrey leaf.
 After aging and straining, add 1/2 to 1 cup rose water or witch hazel to each cup of herbal vinegar.
 Store in dropper or spray bottles.
 This product does not need refrigeration and will stay fresh indefinitely.
 (Because it stains, this blend is not recommended for light or white hair.)